flare-foundation/VerifierServerGenerator/README.md

 All fields should be commented with `@param fieldName` as in the template.
 Substructs can be also be used as indicated in the template.

-Place the file inside `contracts/interfaces/types`
+Create folder `contracts/interfaces/types` and place the definition file inside.

 ## Generation